-- Personal folder and three ring binder (strongly recommended)
+- Class folder or three ring binder (strongly recommended)

-Course Description: An understanding of geometric objects can be applied to a wide range of issues, such as estimating the amount of metal needed to roof a building, designing a sewing pattern to make the use of material more efficient, or creating realistic computer graphics.
-This course is designed to expand the geometric concepts introduced in prior math courses, such as congruence, similarity, properties of circles, measurement, and dimension.
+Course Description: An understanding of geometric properties can be applied to a wide range of issues, such as estimating the amount of metal needed to roof a building, optimizing the location of a cell phone tower, calculating the distance between geographic locations, or creating realistic computer graphics.
+This course is designed to expand the geometric concepts introduced in prior math courses, such as congruence, similarity, properties of circles and triangles, measurement, and dimension.

 Course Objectives: The main goal of this course is for everyone to learn in a positive and supportive environment and have fun doing so.
-This will take place through a variety of learning and instructional strategies including whole class instruction, learning centers and activities, small groups, and individual or group assignments.
+This will take place through a variety of learning and instructional strategies which may include whole class instruction, learning centers and activities, small groups, self-paced instructional units, and individual or group assignments.

-In regards to mathematics, we will make sense of problems and persevere in solving them, use abstract thought, construct and critique reasoning, model mathematics, use appropriate tools, attend to precision, look for structure, and express regularity in repeated reasoning.
+In regards to mathematics, we will make sense of problems and persevere in solving them, use abstract thought, construct and critique reasoning, model mathematics using appropriate tools, attend to precision, look for structure, and express regularity in repeated reasoning.

 F 64 or below

 Grading Scale & Distribution: the following grading scale will be used throughout the high school this year.
-The distribution for quizzes and tests, however, is solely for the math department.
+The distribution of quizzes and tests, however, is solely for the math department.

 Flashbacks: A “flashback” will be completed at the beginning of class each day using iPads, Plicker cards, or pencil and paper.
 You are responsible for answering the problem(s) on a daily basis for credit at the end of the week.
 These questions will highlight previously covered material and/or ACT style questions so it’s important to participate.